Eadgyth/Programming-Editor/docs/index.md

 <img src="images/opensettingsPy.png" width="500"/>

-In the project settings the name of the project directory, or the project root, (helloworld) and the name of the script are entered:
+In the project settings the name of the project directory, or the project root (helloworld), and the name of the script are entered:

 <img src="images/projectsettingsPy.png" width="500"/>